A Bayesian semiparametric Archimedean copula: Numerical studies

 As mentioned in Section \ref{sec:model}, we can use our model to undertake an independence test.
-For that we choose the prior distribution for the $\theta_k$'s, as in \eqref{eq:prior}, such that the prior probability of $H_0:\theta_1=\cdots=\theta_{K-1}=0$ is around $1/2$, in other words, we want $\P(H_0)=\pi_0^{K-1}=1/2$.
+For that we choose the prior distribution for the $\theta_k$'s, as in \eqref{eq:prior}, such that the prior probability of $H_0:\theta_1=\cdots=\theta_{K-1}=0$ is $1/2$, in other words, we want $\P(H_0)=\pi_0^{K-1}=1/2$.
 Particularly, for a partition of size $K=10$ we need to specify $\pi_0=0.9258$.
-In order to get a point of mass proposal in the Metropolis-Hasting step we consider $\pi_1 = 0.3$.
-We re-ran our model using these values with the other specifications left unchanged.
-The posterior probability of $H_0$ becomes $\P(H_0\mid\data)= 0.53$, which leads to an inconclusive test.
-This might be explained by the fact that although the association is negative, it is very close to zero.
-To calibrate our independence test, we consider the simulated data from previous section of two copulas, the product copula and the Clayton copula with $\theta=-0.8$.
-In these cases the best fitting was obtained with a partition of size $K=10$, so we chose the same prior values as for the real data to perform an independence test.
-Posterior probabilities of $H_0$ are $0.81$ and $0$, respectively, showing that for independent data the posterior probability is a lot larger that 0.5, whereas for clearly dependent data the posterior probability of independence is zero.
+In order to get a point of mass proposal in the MH step we consider $\pi_1 = 0.3$.
+We re-ran our model using these values with the other specifications left unchanged and performed the test for all simulated and real datasets.